Grim Dawn: Gameplay

-Grim Dawn is an action role-playing game that features fast-paced combat and emphasizes collecting loot, such as armor, potions, weapons, and money.
-The game's crafting system is similar to the one used in Warcraft III: Reign of Chaos's popular mod Defense of the Ancients.
-Grim Dawn also builds upon systems from Titan Quest, including improved physics, location-specific damage effects, dismemberment, the addition of factions, and a completely redesigned quest system.
+Grim Dawn is an action role-playing game that features fast-paced real-time combat and emphasizes collecting loot, such as armor, potions, weapons, and money (in the form of Iron Bits).
+The game's crafting system is similar to the one used in Warcraft III: Reign of Chaoss popular mod Defense of the Ancients.
+Grim Dawn also builds upon systems from Titan Quest, including improved physics, location-specific damage effects, dynamic weather, a rotatable camera, dismemberment, the addition of factions, and a completely redesigned quest system.

+Character classes

+There are nine distinct character classes in the game.